-Employees at Salina Presbyterian Manor test positive for COVID-19
+Employees at Salina Presbyterian Manor have tested positive for COVID-19

 One Salina Presbyterian Manor non-direct care employee and one direct care employee tested positive this morning for COVID-19 during the campus’ routine employee surveillance testing for the virus.
 The employees are in isolation and quarantined at home.